HomeCompleter/HomeCompleter/README.md

 # HomeCompleter
-A chatbot for advertising and introducing furniture from Ikea
+A chatbot for advertising and introducing furniture from Ikea.

 ## Change directory (cd) vào thư mục